Model non-Hermitian topological operators without skin effect: A general principle of construction: Topological models: A brief review

 As such, a finite $\Delta_2$ converts a parent first-order TI into a second-order TI.
 Specifically, in $d=2$ it hosts four zero energy modes localized at the corners in the body diagonal directions ($k_1=\pm k_2$) along which $d_{x^2-y^2}(\vec{k})$ vanishes~\cite{Calugaru-2019}.
 But, in $d=3$ it features four $z$-directional hinge modes and gapless surface states on the top and bottom $xy$ planes of a cubic crystal, exactly where $d_{x^2-y^2}(\vec{k})$ vanishes~\cite{Schindler-SciAdv2018}.
 Subsequently, a finite $\Delta_2$ and $\Delta_3$ produce a third-order TI in $d=3$, supporting zero modes at eight corners of a cubic crystal, placed on its body diagonals ($k_1=\pm k_2=\pm k_3$), only along which both $d_{x^2-y^2}(\vec{k})$ and $d_{3z^2-r^2}(\vec{k})$ vanish simultaneously~\cite{NagJuricicRoy2021PRBL}.
 One can continue this construction in $d \geq 3$ to realize the hierarchy higher-order TIs therein.
 However, we restrict ourselves to $d \leq 3$.

 Finally, we consider the terms proportional to $t_s$ [Eq.~\eqref{eq:firstorderWD}], yielding $(d+p)$-dimensional weak topological phases by stacking $d$-dimensional $n$th order TIs.
-Depending on the parameter values ($\Delta_1/B$ and $t_s/B$), the weak topological phase can be either gapless (known as TSMs) or insulating (trivial or weak TI).
+Depending on the parameter values ($\Delta_1/B$ and $t_s/B$), the weak topological phase can be either gapless (known as TSMs) or insulating (trivial TI).
+The weak phase can also be trivial, which we do not discuss here.
 Their gapless boundary modes appear only along the stacking direction, obtained by placing the zero-energy modes of the parent $n$th order TI in that direction.
-Some well known examples are the Fermi arcs of Dirac and Weyl semimetals~\cite{CastroNeto2009, ArmitageReview2018, Vishwanath2011, Burkov2011, SlagerJuricicRoy2017}, drumhead surface states of nodal-loop semimetals~\cite{BurkovLineNode2011, VolovikLineNode2011, BRoyLineNode2017} and hinge modes of higher-order Dirac semimetals~\cite{Calugaru-2019, Hughes2018HOTDSM, SzaboRoy2020HOTDSM, Tyner2023HOTDSM}, which we will discuss in the context of NH TSMs.
-In this work, we focus on TSMs, although our results apply equally well for weak TIs.
+Some well known examples are the Fermi arcs of Dirac and Weyl semimetals~\cite{CastroNeto2009, ArmitageReview2018, Vishwanath2011, Burkov2011, SlagerJuricicRoy2017}, drumhead surface states of nodal-loop semimetals~\cite{BurkovLineNode2011, VolovikLineNode2011, BRoyLineNode2017}, and hinge modes of higher-order Dirac semimetals~\cite{Calugaru-2019, Hughes2018HOTDSM, SzaboRoy2020HOTDSM, Tyner2023HOTDSM}, which we will discuss in the context of NH TSMs.
+In this work, we exclusively focus on TSMs, although our results apply equally well for weak TIs.
+With this brief review on Hermitian TIs and TSMs, the stage is now set for us to promote their NH counterparts, devoid of any NH skin effects.